preames/public-notes/riscv/whole-register-move-abi.rst

 it requires publicly admitting the retro-active change was actually a change.
 RVI has generally not wanted to do that in the past.

+It was pointed out that this requires VTYPE to be initialized during program startup, and that this would defeat the kernel's lazy state preservation optimization which avoids needing to spill vector state for programs which don't use vector - because vset* is a vector instruction.

 Option 2 - Enforce the ABI as written
 =====================================